 It is important to understand, that Xash3D is an independent game engine.
 It's not a mod for Half-Life, so to get work Half-Life under it, you have to make a separate installation of the game.
 Please follow these steps carefully and you won't confuse with anything.

 1. Please install a Half-Life game properly at first.
 Currently, a full version of Half-Life can be purchased and activated via Steam.
 If you have a CD with an old WON version of Half-Life, you can use it too.
-In fact, installing the old non-GCF version of Half-Life is an easiest way.
-But please remember, that it's recommended to update your WON version of the game with a patch 18.104.22.168 to be prepared for running latest Half-Life mods also, not only Half-Life itself.
-If you are not sure about which the version of WON game you have installed, just run the game and look at the right lower corner of the game menu screen.
-There are some numbers with your game's version.
-If it's not a "v46/22.214.171.124", please update your game.
+But please remember, that it's recommended to update your WON version of the game with a patch 22.214.171.124 to be prepared for running latest Half-Life mods also, not only Half-Life itself.
+If you are not sure about which the version of the WON game you have installed, just run the game and look at the right lower corner of the game menu screen.
+There are some numbers with your game version.
+If it's not a "v46/126.96.36.199", please update your game.
 But you don't need to update your Steam version of the game with this patch.
-Use a Steam update feature instead.
+Use Steam update feature instead.
 Anyways, any Steam version of the game should be compatible and ready for running latest mods under Xash3D.

 2. Download the latest version of Xash3D Engine.
-Currently, it's a build 2223 (v0.95).
+Currently, it's a build 2271 (v0.95).
 You can get it at the "Downloads" section.
-After downloading you will get a Xash3D_Build2223_Extras.7z file on your computer.
+After downloading you will get a Xash3D_Build2271_Extras.7z file on your computer.
 It's a 7-Zip archive, which can be extracted via 7-Zip program or via any other appropriate archiver.

 3. Now you have to create a separate folder for Xash3D installation.
 You can create this folder anywhere you want, but please don't create it inside that directory where your Half-Life is installed already (don't be a noob, LOL).
 It's better to use simple path to this folder and give it an appropriate name, something like "D:\Games\Xash3D".
 This folder will be your main Xash3D game directory.

 5. Copy the whole "valve" folder with all of its' content from your Half-Life game folder (for WON or current Steam version of the game) or extract it from your half-life.gcf (for the old Steam version of the game) directly into the main Xash3D game directory (which was created at Step 3).
-So after that you will get something like "D:\Games\Xash3D\valve" with a basic game content.
+So after that you get something like "D:\Games\Xash3D\valve" with a basic game content.
 If you are using any Steam version of the game as a source, after copying (extracting) of "valve" folder also check inside "valve\sound\common" folder.
 There are some launch_*.wav files.
 Copy them to the "valve\media" folder (these sounds are required for Xash3D game menu, but they present in this folder only in WON versions of the game).